A GENERAL GUIDE FOR THE SAFE USE AND INSTALLATION OF LIGHTING

 1.3 Installation of our products should be carried our only by suitably qualified persons in accordance with AS/NZS 3000.
 If in any doubt consult a suitably qualified person.

-1.4 The warranty period is 3 years from the purchase date.
+1.4 Individual product warranties vary.
+Please check the product for enclosed warranty cards or website for detail of individual warranties.
+If no detail is available a general warranty period of 3 years from the purchase date is applied.
 If the product was purchased on clearance/on sale, or the product is obsolete, the warranty period is 1 year.

 2.1 Our products, unless specifically stated otherwise, are intended for lighting purposes only.